 Decreases risks of long term health effects including changes in metabolism, high blood pressure and heart disease

 If you’re diagnosed with sleep apnea, there are several treatment options.
 If you have a mild case, Dr. Jung may recommend lifestyle changes like weight loss, smoking cessation and avoiding alcohol before bed.
-For moderate obstructive sleep apnea, a CPAP (continuous positive airway pressure) device is often indicated, which applies constant, low positive air pressure through a mask.
+For moderate obstructive sleep apnea Houston, a CPAP (continuous positive airway pressure) device is often indicated, which applies constant, low positive air pressure through a mask.
 An oral appliance to move the lower jaw forward and open the airway may be beneficial too.

 If you have a severe case of sleep apnea or less invasive options have failed, surgery might be necessary.
 Once in a while, nasal surgery or taking out the tonsils or adenoids, which are glands in the roof of the mouth, can do the trick.
 There are also procedures (uvulopalatopharyngoplasty and laser-assisted uvulopalatoplasty in doctor-speak) that involve removing tissue from the top of your throat and back of your mouth to open the airway.
 Though these typically help with snoring and can improve symptoms, they aren’t always a reliable treatment for sleep apnea and are only used if your condition involves the soft palate.